bendikah/AStarWeather/README.md

 # AStarWeather
 A* algorithm modified to take wind, waves and current into account.
 Built using SeaCharts API and Shapely.

+Some example scripts are included.
+You will need SeaCharts to run these: https://github.com/simbli/seacharts

 Written for my master's thesis work in 2022.
 Published under the MIT License.